 One of the benefits of regular cycling and an active lifestyle leaves you with an appetite that can allow you to eat at will.
 However, in recent years more and more athletes are choosing a vegan lifestyle.
 Having a vegan diet means selecting from a food chain with no animals on it.
 This includes dairy products such as milk and cheese with only substitutes consumed such as almond milk.

 It’s one of the fastest growing lifestyle movements on the planet and is championed by celebrities, athletes and plant-loving chefs but can cyclists really benefit from a vegan diet?
 We take you through the vegan cyclist diet and if it can boost your cycling performance.

-Last year was undoubtedly the year of the vegan, with more and more of us questioning whether we needed meat and animal products to make up a meal.
-According to the Vegan Society, in the UK around 1% of the population now calls themselves ‘vegan’ and the figure is rising rapidly - driven by an increasing awareness of the alleged health benefits of a plant-based diet, and a better understanding of the environmental and animal welfare issues that can accompany a plate of steak and chips.
+Last year was undoubtedly the year of the vegan, with more and more of us questioning whether we needed to eat meat and animal products for a meal.
+According to the Vegan Society, in the UK around 1% of the population now calls themselves ‘vegan’ and the figure is rising rapidly - driven by an increasing awareness of the alleged health benefits of a plant-based diet, and a better understanding of the environmental and animal welfare issues that can accompany processed food and a plate of steak and chips.
 But can cyclists lead a plant life without sacrificing performance?

 “The optimal diet for a cyclist is one that doesn’t leave any stone unturned.
 The key is to consume enough calories to maintain your training load,” says Annie Simpson, performance nutritionist at OTE Sports.
 She adds, “A cyclist’s diet is usually high in carbohydrates and is supported by protein consumed little and often.
 A diet rich in vitamins and minerals is vital for immune support and being conscious of hydration is also key”.